-On July 8, 2019, the District adopted a new 5-year sewer service rate schedule through the Proposition 218 process.
-The new rate should maintain adequate reserve funding and the necessary revenue to support the overall District operation and capital costs projected over the next several years and be equitable for all of our customers.
+The District continues to follow the 5-year sewer service rate schedule (FY 2019/2020 to 2023-2024) that was adopted through the Proposition 218 process in July 2019.
+The rate schedule should maintain adequate reserve funding and the necessary revenue to support the overall District operation and capital costs projected over the next several years and be equitable for all of our customers.
 The 2017 Revenue Bonds will continue to fund the Treatment and Wet Weather Flow Upgrade Project and other capital projects.
-Adequate funding and timely implementation of the Capital Improvement Plan allows us to achieve our mission to protect human health, the environment and the Bay; meet requirements of our National Pollutant Discharge Elimination System (NPDES) Regional Water Quality Control Board Operating Permit; reach compliance of the 2007 EPA order; stay ahead of the everchanging regulatory environment; and maintain safe and effective working conditions for our staff.
+Adequate funding and timely implementation of the Capital Improvement Plan allows us to achieve our mission to protect public health, the environment and the Bay; meet requirements of our National Pollutant Discharge Elimination System (NPDES) Regional Water Quality Control Board Operating Permit; reach compliance of the 2007 EPA order; stay ahead of the ever-changing regulatory environment; and maintain safe and effective working conditions for our staff.

 The District will continue the implementation of wastewater service contracts, which include pump station operation and maintenance for the City of Sausalito; treatment and conveyance services for the Tamalpais Community Services District; and treatment services for the National Park Service.
-The District is planning to update our long-standing operation and maintenance service agreement with the City of Sausalito reflecting a more modern service agreement.
-The National Park Service and SMCSD recently signed a 32-year Plant Property and Road Access Right of Entry Lease Agreement which includes SMCSD provided wastewater services and support funded by a federal grant.
-Due to litigation, a Stipulation for Settlement Agreement is in place with the Tamalpais Community Services District pending the completion of an Amended and Restated Wastewater Services Agreement changing the calculation of their annual wastewater services charge to a rate-based approach.
+The District is currently evaluating consolidating sewer collections services and/or updating the long-standing operation and maintenance service agreement with the City of Sausalito.
+The National Park Service and SMCSD Plant Property and Road Access Right of Entry Lease Agreement, which includes SMCSD provided wastewater services and support funded by a federal grant, continues until 2049.

+In February 2020, SMCSD and Tamalpais Community Services District signed an Amended and Restated Wastewater Services Agreement changing the calculation of their annual wastewater services charge to a rate-based approach.
+In October 2020, the Tamalpais Community Services District plans to pre-pay their 2014 Inter-District Loan and CIP Deferrals as allowed in the agreement totaling \$2,939,807.